Stories from Hartford's Grassroots

 “The New England Freedmen’s Aid Society, the first one of its kind, [is] building school houses, providing subsistence to teachers, and buying school books,” the Courant continued.
 Hettie Primus, Rebecca’s mother, was the only African American on the Society’s board, and had been a founder of Talcott Street Church.

 A furious backlash ensued against this progress.
-The white Southern elite engaged in widespread terror against the black population that was struggling to establish itself after two centuries of oppression.
+The white Southern elite engaged in widespread terror against the black population that was struggling to establish itself after two centuries of slavery.

 This reactionary attitude carried into Connecticut, supported by an entire political party: the Democrats.
 At their 1869 state convention, the party’s leaders accused radical Republicans of “hatred and revenge,” primarily because they insisted on the full franchise for freedmen of the South.